sbtinstruments/cyto/README.md

 ```

 Lastly, you use the Visual Studio Code command
-`Python: Select Interpreter` to choose the interpreter inside
+`Python: Select Interpreter` and choose the interpreter inside
 poetry's currently active virtual environment.